You may have heard the term “mudjacking” when talking to a neighbor, or seen it for the first time when Googling how to fix your sinking driveway.

 Instead of soil and sand, stone slurry leveling is done using a mixture of agricultural limestone and water.
-These two ingredients fill the entire void and harden under the surface of the concrete to create a solid, durable base for the newly-leveled concrete to rest on.
+These two ingredients fill the entire void and create a solid, durable base for the newly leveled concrete to rest on.

 Polyurethane foam leveling is a newer technology that has become more popular in recent years.
 Instead of pumping in natural materials, a liquid chemical is pumped under the settled slab which undergoes a reaction, causing it to expand.